gr0uch0dev/gr0uch0dev.github.io/_posts/2023-01-03-docker-as-development.markdown

 ## Integration via VS CODE

-We consider the case of `VS CODE`

-Following the approach presented above we have to run a container anytime we want to test the effects of a change that we make to the application.
-To have the interpreter we have to spawn a container.

 We usually write code inside an IDE that is installed in the `host`.
 This means that when we click `run program` in the IDE, this searches (by default) for compilers or interpreters that are installed on the `host`.

-For our example we consider `VS CODE`, but same concepts can be applied to other IDEs as well.
-At the end we just have to tell the IDE to use the compiler/interpreter that is to be found inside a container and not the one available from the `host`.
+To change the execution context we have to tell the IDE to use the compiler/interpreter that is to be found inside a container and not the one available from the `host`.

-Think about the `node` application we are considering in this article.
+But think about the `node` application we are considering in this article.
 We do not want to run it only, we would also like to debug it to speed up our development activities.

-But if the `node` interpreter is expected to be found in a containerized environment then any interactive debug in the IDE is impaired.
-Furthermore the IDE cannot provide suggestions and information about the objects we are using in the code (installing `javascript` plugins for instance).
-We write code inside the `host` filesystem but the execution context is inside the container!
+But if the `node` interpreter is expected to be found in a containerized environment then any interactive debug in the IDE may be impaired.
+Furthermore, the IDE may not be able to provide suggestions and information about the objects we are using in the code (like when we install specific plugins for the language).
+We write code in the `host` filesystem but the execution context is inside the container!

+If the container is spawn by the IDE only when we click on either `run` or `debug` actions how can the IDE follow the code we write?
+It will complain a lot while we write the code.
+It is understandable, it cannot resolve dependencies.
+This information is in the container, but they will be available to the IDE only when we click `run program`.
+To solve this we should make the IDE think that its context is the one of the container not the one of the `host`.

-We want to write code in `VS CODE` but have the interpreter in the container.
+We present the case of how we can achieve this in `VS CODE` using the `Dev Containers` extension.

+We have `VS CODE` installed in the `host` but when we attach it to a running container it is like a new instance of `VS CODE` is launched but with the context of the container instead of the `host`.

-Install the `Dev Containers` extension
+We install the extension

 ![dev_containers](../img/dev_containers.png)

-Run a container out of `myapp_dev_environment`
+We then run a container out of `myapp_dev_environment` image.
+We want this container to keep running in the background.
+The IDE has to attach to it.

 ```
 docker run --rm -d -t -v $PWD/app:/app --name container_development myapp_dev_environment